Davidslv/davidslv.github.com/_posts/2025-11-15-monster-ai.md

 ---

 *Building your own roguelike?
 [Vanilla Roguelike](/books/vanilla-roguelike/) is the open-source codebase this grew from, and the book walks the whole journey.
+Monster behaviour and pathfinding are walked through in [Chapter 17, AI and Monsters](/books/vanilla-roguelike/17-ai-monsters/).
 [Read it free on the web](/books/vanilla-roguelike/), or get the paperback ([Amazon US](https://www.amazon.com/dp/B0G1SGN181) · [Amazon UK](https://www.amazon.co.uk/dp/B0G1SGN181) · [IngramSpark](https://shop.ingramspark.com/b/084?params=YvsSxC2CpPMq7ScV1fsmNManFt9uhNouQ3BjXqz4aBO)).*